CONNECT-platform/codedoc-docs/docs/md/docs/config/output.md

 One solution is to put build files on `gh-pages` branch and setup GitHub Pages to use that branch.
-A more complete solution, as proposed by [Lukas Frost](https://github.com/LukasForst), is to put all build files in a folder that is ignored by git, and then use GitHub Actions to automatically push the contents of that file to `gh-pages`.
+A more complete solution, as proposed by [Lukas Frost](https://github.com/LukasForst), is to put all build files in a folder that is ignored by git, and then use GitHub Actions to automatically push the contents of that folder to `gh-pages`.

 To achieve this, do the following steps: